1. Slurm workload manager

 1 CPU used for 1 hour

-Each CPU core-hour is charged to the specified account (or your default user account).
+Each CPU core-hour is charged to the specified account.
+Default is your Slurm Personal account.

 1 GPU-hour: